letdatado/statistics/README.md

 # Statistics and Probability.
+#
-# Work done with an emphasis on Statistics and Probability with Python
+Work done with an emphasis on basic Statistics and Probability with Python